eloritzkovitz/web-performance-optimization-demo/README.md

 ## ⚙️ Technology Stack

-- React.js and TypeScript (for developing the app)
+- React.js + Vite and TypeScript (for developing the app)
 - Node.js (for the backend server)
 - Google Lighthouse and Web Vitals (for measuring performance)